airo-ugent/airo-models/README.md

 - clone this repo
 - create the conda environment `conda env create -f environment.yaml`
 - initialize the pre-commit hooks `pre-commit install`

+## Releasing
+Releasing to PyPi is done automatically by github actions when a new tag is pushed to the main branch.
+1. Update the version in `pyproject.toml`.
+2. ```git tag -a v0.1.0 -m "airo-models v0.1.0"```
+3. ```git push origin v0.1.0```

+This was set up following [this guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) first and then [this guide](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/).